DaveKaretnyk/cython_testing/vs_env/readme.txt

       when run in an cmd shell
 * vs_2017_scripts: just a copy of the VS 2017 content from: c:\Program Files (x86)\Microsoft Visual Studio\2017\Professional\VC\Auxiliary\Build\
+* Invoke-CmdScript.ps1: the alternative script from John Robbins / Wintellect to set env vars based an a script supplied, e.g. typically VCVARSALL.BAT.
+  Proved to offer nothing additional to what was already being used, but useful to archive this nonetheless.